DesperatePeter/starsector-advanced-weapon-control/README.md

 a decision, it first asks the base plugin what it would like to do.
 If that behaviour is in line with the selected mode, the plugin will simply let the base AI do its thing.
 Otherwise, depending on whether customAI is enabled or not, it will tell the weapon to not fire, or try to come up with its own firing solution.

+Similarly, when setting ship AI modes, the mod will replace the base ship AI plugin with a custom plugin that will perform some actions and then let the base AI take back over.

 ### Compatibility with other mods ###